 Pollution monitoring data is collected and reported by Council, as a condition of our Environment Protection Licence (EPL 3088).
 In accordance with changes to the Protection of the Environment Act 2011 and conditions of its licence, Council collects and publishes pollution monitoring data on our website.
 The pollution monitoring data is summarised and published on this website monthly.

-Click to view the results of Council’s EPL 3088 Effluent Quality Monitoring Data
+Click to view the results of Council’s EPL 3088 Effluent Quality - Pollution Monitoring Data